-Going out of Mostar, you’ll be riding on an old Vienna to Dubrovnik railroad, now-days a notable paved cycling route popularly named after the Ćiro train.
-The first 50 kilometers of the route are pretty flat, after which you’ll be greeted by a 10 km climb with spectacular views over Hutovo blato Nature Reserve.
-The town of Ravno, previously one of the main train stations, now presents an oasis for cyclists on the Ćiro route (more on that below).
-After some more flat road riding, you will reach CP5 in the heart of Trebinje.
+Going out of Mostar, you’ll be riding on an old Vienna to Dubrovnik railroad route, now-days a notable paved cycling route popularly named after the Ćiro train.
+The first 50 kilometers of the route are pretty flat, after which you’ll be greeted by a 10 km climb with spectacular views over Hutovo Blato Nature Reserve.
+The town of Ravno, previously one of the main train stations on the aforementioned route, now presents an oasis for cyclists on the Ćiro route (more on that below).
+After some more flat road riding, you will reach CP5 in the heart of a beautiful city of Trebinje.

-The aforementioned train station in Ravno, now-days a unique Hotel named Stanica (Station) Ravno, will once again serve as a stop for keen travellers on this route, like it used to do 150 years ago.
-This is an intermediate checkpoint meaning you won’t get your car stamped here but the hotel is a really nice spot for a breakfast, refreshment or accommodation – depending on at what time of day or night you happen to reach it.
+The aforementioned ex-train station in Ravno, now-days a unique Hotel named Stanica (Station) Ravno, will once again serve as a stop for keen travelers on this route, like it used to do 150 years ago.
+This is an intermediate checkpoint meaning you don’t need to stop and get your car stamped here but the hotel is a really nice spot for a breakfast, refreshment or accommodation – depending on at what time of day or night you happen to reach it.